-Marriage was borrowed into English from French in 14c, as was the related verb marry.
+Marriage was borrowed into English from French in C14, as was the related verb marry.
 It denotes both the state of matrimony and the action of getting married, although wedding usually denotes the associated festivities.
 (Wedding and wedlock are among the words in Old English and Middle English denoting the state of matrimony and the action of getting married, largely replaced in modern English by marriage.)

-The historically oriented definition of the core ‘matrimony’ sense of marriage in the OED is ‘The condition of being a husband or wife; the relation between persons married to each other; matrimony’, followed by a note ‘The term is now sometimes used with reference to long-term relationships between partners of the same sex’.
-This is from a revised OED entry published in 2000, but the main definition has changed little from the corresponding fascicle of the first edition, from 1905: ‘The condition of being a husband or wife; the relation between married persons; spousehood, matrimony’.
-The 1905 definition of the corresponding (transitive) use of marry is ‘To join in wedlock or matrimony; to join for life as husband and wife; to constitute as man and wife according to the laws and customs of a nation’.
-A significant difference in the (considerably restructured) revised OED entry is that the union is no longer specified as being ‘for life’.
-This reflects societal and legal changes with regard to divorce.
+The historically oriented definition of the core matrimony sense of marriage in the OED is “The condition of being a husband or wife; the relation between persons married to each other; matrimony,” followed by a note, “The term is now sometimes used with reference to long-term relationships between partners of the same sex.”
+This is from a revised OED entry published in 2000, but the main definition has changed little from the corresponding fascicle of the first edition, from 1905: “The condition of being a husband or wife; the relation between married persons; spousehood, matrimony.”
+The 1905 definition of the corresponding (transitive) use of marry is “To join in wedlock or matrimony; to join for life as husband and wife; to constitute as man and wife according to the laws and customs of a nation.”
+A significant difference in the (considerably restructured) revised OED entry is that the union is no longer specified as being “for life,” reflecting social and legal changes with regard to divorce.
 However, perhaps what is most interesting about the 1905 definitions is how inclusive they are: looked at from a philological perspective in 1905, the meanings of marriage and marry were necessarily broad, reflecting the fact that in different nations different laws and customs were found, and the words could be found in unmarked contextual use referring to any of them.
-It is also interesting that no mention is made of procreation, often invoked in contemporary formulations of traditional marriage, although in Western traditions there has only very rarely been a requirement that children be conceived, although the consummation of marriage by sexual intercourse has often been required.
+No mention is made of procreation, often invoked in contemporary formulations of traditional marriage, although in Western traditions there has only very rarely been a requirement that children be conceived, although the consummation of marriage by sexual intercourse has often been required.

-Both of these seemingly contradictory factors are probably working in the same direction.
-The meaning of marriage broadens further as a wider range of unions are legitimized in different places, and simultaneously the less obligatory nature of a legal marriage ceremony for what many regard as a marriage leads to still further semantic broadening, even if this results in a mismatch with what is legally recognized as a marriage.
+Both of these seemingly contradictory factors are probably working in the same direction: the meaning of marriage broadens further as a wider range of unions are legitimized in different places, and simultaneously the less obligatory nature of a legal marriage ceremony for what many regard as a marriage leads to still further semantic broadening, even if this results in a mismatch with what is legally recognized as a marriage.